yasoob/intermediatePython/decorators.rst

 That's not what we expected!
 It's name is "a\_function\_requiring\_decoration".
 Well our function was replaced by wrapTheFunction.
-It overrided the name and docstring of our function.
+It overrode the name and docstring of our function.
 Luckily Python provides us a simple function to solve this problem and that is ``functools.wraps``.
 Let's modify our previous example to use ``functools.wraps``: